R&D Enhancement

 SMEs generally have fewer resources than larger businesses.
 So, they are given more financial support to encourage them to conduct research and development.

-R&D enhancement is only available through the SME R&D Tax Relief scheme.
-The Research and Development expenditure credit (RDEC), the other scheme that makes up R&D Tax Credits, does not offer enhancement.
+R&D enhancement is only available through the SME R&D Tax Relief and ERIS schemes.

 How does R&D enhancement affect my relief?

 R&D enhancement artificially increases your company’s costs.
-Every £1 of qualifying expenditure becomes £2.3 on your balance sheet.
+It turns £1 qualifying expenditure into either £1.86 or £2.3 on your balance sheet.

 What impact this will have depends on your company’s financial situation.